EazyXxX/movies-explorer-frontend/README.md

 This is the Yandex Practicum graduation project: "Movies-explorer"

-This very repository contains a frontend application - video service, with the following features:
+This very repository contains a frontend application - video service, with the following functonal features:

-     authorization and registration of users,
+     Authorization and registration of users;

-     user data update,
+     User data update;

-     operations with movie cards.
+     Operations with movies cards.

 Technological features of the Movies-explorer project: